Cuesta: Formation

-Cuestas are the expression of extensive outcrops of gently dipping strata, typically sedimentary strata, that consist of alternating beds of weak or loosely cemented strata, i.e. shale, mudstone, and marl and hard, well-lithified strata, i.e. sandstone and limestone.
+Cuestas are the expression of extensive outcrops of gently dipping strata, typically sedimentary strata, that consist of alternating beds of weak or loosely cemented strata, e.g. shale, mudstone, and marl and hard, well-lithified strata, e.g. sandstone and limestone.
 The surfaces of the hard, erosion-resistant rock strata form the caprock of the backslope (dip-slope) of the cuesta, where erosion has preferentially removed the weaker strata.
 The frontslope of the cuesta consists of an escarpment that cuts across the bedding of the strata comprising it.
 Because of the gently dipping nature of the strata that forms a cuesta, a significant shift in horizontal location will take place as the landscape is lowered by erosion.
 Because the slope of a cuesta dips in the same direction as the sedimentary strata, the dip angle of this bedding (θ) can be calculated by (v / h) = tan(θ) where v is equal to the vertical distance and h is equal to the horizontal distance perpendicular to the strike of the beds.

 Cuestas, homoclinal ridges, and hogbacks comprise a sequence of landforms that form a gradational continuum.
 These landforms differ only on the steepness of their backslopes and the relative differences in the inclination of their backslopes and frontslopes.
 These differences depend upon whether the dip of the strata from which they have been eroded are either nearly vertical, moderately dipping, or gently dipping.
 Because of their gradational nature, the exact angle of the backslope that separates these landforms is arbitrary and some differences in the specific angles used to define these landforms occur in the scientific literature.
 It also can be difficult to sharply distinguish immediately adjacent members of this series of landforms because of their gradational nature.

 Examples

-Two well-known cuestas in western New York and southern Ontario are the Onondaga escarpment and the Niagara Escarpment, respectively.
+In North America, two well-known cuestas in western/central New York and southern Ontario are the Onondaga escarpment and the Niagara Escarpment.
 The dip of the Onondaga is about 40 feet per mile (about 7.6 m/km) to the south.
-The escarpment edge faces north, and in its most populated section, runs roughly parallel to the southern Lake Ontario shoreline.
+In their most populated sections both escarpments edges face north, running roughly parallel to the southern Lake Ontario shoreline and, for the former, the Mohawk River.

 The Gulf Coastal Plain in Texas is punctuated by a series of cuestas that parallel the coast, as are most coastal plains.
 The Reynosa Plateau is the most coast-ward cuesta, which has surface expression with the Bordes-Oakville escarpment, on the northwest side and a low ridge on the eastern boundary, called the Reynosa Cuesta, where the deposits dip below later Pliocene-Pleistocene deposits of the Willis and Lissie Formations.